Home » Can Parrots Eat Cheese? (Lactose Intolerance + Dairy)

 Calcium is essential for parrots, but many don’t get enough of this mineral.

 African greys and macaws need more calcium because they’re larger parrots.
-Egg-laying birds also require more calcium to ensure their eggshells are strong and healthy.
+Egg-laying birds also require more calcium to ensure their eggshells remain healthy.

 Calcium is responsible for strong bones, muscle regulation, and nerve transmission.
-Without sufficient calcium, parrots can experience the following:
+Without sufficient calcium, parrots can experience:

 Other good calcium sources are sugarcane, cuttlebone, and ground eggshells.